Why We’re Out of Time

 So what we have created instead is a morally inverted society.
 Good is bad and bad is good.
 You think Mr. Rogers (of Neighborhood fame) was good and taught us valid principles for sound, respectful living?
 Too bad.
 He was a white man and therefore a racist.
 You think Martin Luther King was good?
 No, actually he was an Uncle Tom who stopped way too short of calling out the endemic racism of all white Americans.
 You think having a job to go to because somebody risked his own treasure, labor and perseverance to build a business that created that job is good?
 Hardly.
 You’re owed that job, and your happiness in it, by the society that lets such entrepreneurs prosper at the expense of “workers”.

 You think sexual morality is good?
 No, it’s discriminatory against individual freedom.
 Much better that “drag queens”, porn stars, and other kindred spirits and texts inform your elementary school children so that they don’t grow up to suffer the same prejudices you have.
 You think monogamy – i.e. faithfulness – is good?
 What planet are you from?
 Faithful monogamy is a stifling product of an unenlightened ignorance of your intrinsic freedom.
 You think humans come in boys and girls?
 How discriminatory of you!
 Of course it is the right of every individual, whether they’re six or ten or fifteen to say exactly what flavor of human sexuality they have decided they are, and go through all the physical mutilation, hormonal treatments and psychological trauma such decisions routinely produce.
-(And, by the way, who cares what you think, even if you are a parent?)
+(And, by the way, who cares what you think, even if you are their parent?)

 A society without moral moorings is a society careening into history with a death wish, particularly in a burgeoning population of amoral people who get to vote every couple of years for what they want next.
 John Adams forewarned us 250 years ago: “Our Constitution was made only for a moral and religious people.
 It is wholly inadequate to the government of any other.”
 If anyone thinks things are bad now, just stay tuned.